1. These are all wood pulp fibers, regenerated cellulose fibers

 3rd generation wood pulp fiber: Lyocell

-Regenerated cellulose fiber is made from natural cellulose such as cotton linter, wood, bamboo, bagasse, reed, etc., through chemical treatment and mechanical processing.
+Regenerated cellulose fiber is made from natural cellulose such as cotton linter, wood, bamboo, bagasse, reed, etc., through chemical treatment and mechanical processing achieved by a bamboo t shirt manufacturer or other clothing manufacturers.

 Among these fibers, Viscose, Modal, Lyocell, Triacetate, Polynosic, Cupro and bamboo fibers belong to the category of regenerated cellulose fibers.